TeoSkyBlue/Space_Golf_Initialized/readme.md

 If you are so inclined, you too can build this project, provided you have a working visual studio 17(and upwards) installation with a C++17 compiler.
-The following are the steps required for installation on Windows, since at the time of development I did not test on linux or mac platforms, and I do not consider those supported.
+The following are the steps required for installation on Windows, since at the time of development I did not test on linux or mac platforms, I do not consider those supported.
 So:

 	- Update your drivers!
 	- Install CMake
 	- Download the source code